 - provide a reason for the visit on official law firm letterhead, and

 - provide a copy of a state-issued driver's license.

 If here on business that will not affect the inmate's custody level – issues such as a civil case – and the inmate has already been sentenced on the charges for which he or she is being held, out-of-state attorneys must provide:

 - copy of valid bar card,

 - reason for the visit on official law firm letterhead, and

 - copy of a state-issued driver's license.

 Submit your request for approval on the law firm's letterhead.
 State the name of the client the attorney is representing and, if applicable, the name of the attorney's representative(s) who will be conducting the professional visit or accompanying the attorney on the visit.
 The attorney must attach a copy of identification that proves bar membership in that state and also a legible copy of the attorney's and each visitor's driver’s license.
-Fax the letter and attachments to Confinement Branch Chief at 703-246-3849.
+Fax the letter and attachments to the attention of Inmate Programs Supervisor at 703-246-2800.
 You will be notified once you have been approved.

 Behavioral health professionals must request prior approval.

 Mental health and social work professionals must submit to the Inmate Programs Office the court order for the evaluation of an inmate, along with a legible copy of their credentials and driver’s license.